The History of Christmas - Why do we Celebrate Christmas and why is Christmas on the 25th December?

 In Iranian/Persian culture, the winter solstice is known as 'Yalda Night' or 'Shab-e Chelleh' and it's a time when families and friends come together to eat, drink and recite poetry.
 Shab-e Chelleh means 'night of forty' as it happens forty nights into winter.
 The word Yalda means 'birth' and comes from early Christians living in Persia celebrating the birth of Jesus around this time.
 Eating, fruits, nuts, pomegranates and watermelons are important at Yalda/Chelleh and you can get Yalda cakes which look like watermelons!

 Because of the dates, some people say that the Christians 'took over' December 25th from these Roman festivals and/or Yule.
-However, there are records going back to around 200 of early Christians connecting the Nisan 14 to the 25th March, and so 25th December was a 'Christian' festival date many years before 'Sol Invictus'!
+However, there are records, from Sextus Julius Africanus, going back to around 221 (or before) of early Christians connecting Nisan 14 to 25th March; so 25th December was a 'Christian' festival many years before 'Sol Invictus'!
 (More recent studies have also found that the 'Sol Invictus' connection didn't appear until the 12th century and it's from one scribbled note in the margins of a manuscript.
-There's also evidence that 'Sol Invictus' might also have happened in October and not December anyway!)
+There's also evidence that many of the 'Sol Invictus' celebrations happened in October and not December!)

 Some more dates!